 - Study various topics, concepts, values, research methods, and applications in nutrition.

-- The program is approved through the National Association of Nutrition Professionals (NANP).
+- Choose a concentration in holistic nutrition, which is approved through the National Association of Nutrition Professionals (NANP).

 - Gain valuable on-the-job experience through an optional internship.

 - Prepare for specific industry-relevant certification exams.

 - Shorten your path to a master’s degree with the accelerated bachelor’s to master’s option.

 We offer multiple start dates to give you flexibility in your education, life, and work schedules.

 Bachelor of Science in Nutrition Overview

 There is a growing emphasis on the role of nutrition in helping people lead healthier lives.
 The bachelor’s degree in nutrition is designed to prepare you to enter a rewarding field in which the health and lives of others may be significantly improved through your knowledge and skills.